 Once inside the event horizon, radiation or matter cannot escape to the outside world.
 Furthermore, in the case of a Schwarzschild black hole, nothing can prevent a particle from hitting the singularity in a very short amount of time (as measured by an external observer) once it has entered the horizon.
 In this sense, the event horizon is a point of no return.
 The case of a Kerr black hole is different, however.
 Here there are two event horizons, an inner and an outer, and a ring singularity which, in principle, can be avoided.

-If the material of the Earth were squashed hard enough to make a black hole, its event horizon would be about 2 cm in diameter.
-A star with 10 times the mass of the Sun would form a black hole with an event horizon about 64 km across.
+If the material of the Earth were squashed hard enough to make a black hole, its event horizon would be about 2 centimeters in diameter.
+A star with 10 times the mass of the Sun would form a black hole with an event horizon about 64 kilometers across.
 Compare with apparent horizon.